-- Canadian Military Identification
+- Canadian military identification

-- Old Age Security (OAS) Identification Card
+- Old Age Security (OAS) identification card

-- Certificate of Indian Status (Status Card) issued by Indian and Northern Affairs
+- Certificate of Indian Status (Status Card) issued by Indian and Northern Affairs Canada (INAC)

-- Canada Border Services Agency (CBSA) NEXUS Card
+- Canada Border Services Agency NEXUS card

 For more information on the type of identification which will be accepted for air travel, as per the identity screening requirements, please visit the link below: